uwdata/arquero/docs/api/index.md

 <hr/><a id="fromCSV" href="#fromCSV">#</a>
 <em>aq</em>.<b>fromCSV</b>(<i>text</i>[, <i>options</i>]) · [Source](https://github.com/uwdata/arquero/blob/master/src/format/from-csv.js)

 Parse a comma-separated values (CSV) *text* string into a <a href="table">table</a>.
-Delimiters other than commas, such as tabs or pipes ('\|'), can be specified using the *options* argument.By default, automatic type inference is performed for input values; string values that match the ISO standard date format are parsed into JavaScript Date objects.
-To disable this behavior, set *options.autoType* to `false`.
+Delimiters other than commas, such as tabs or pipes ('\|'), can be specified using the *options* argument.
+By default, automatic type inference is performed for input values; string values that match the ISO standard date format are parsed into JavaScript Date objects.
+To disable this behavior set *options.autoType* to `false`, which will cause all columns to be loaded as strings.
 To perform custom parsing of input column values, use *options.parse*.

  * *text*: A string in a delimited-value format.
  * *options*: A CSV format options object: